VermeilChan/MetalSlug6Font/SUPPORTED.md

 - Underscore ( _ )
 - Vertical Bar (|)

 Thank you for using this font and its supported characters!
-If you have any questions, you can check the [assets](https://github.com/VermeilChan/MetalSlugFont/tree/experimental/Assets) folder.
+If you have any questions, you can check the [Assets](Assets) folder.